whosFritz/geo-mapping-ivan/README.md

 ## Log Data Collection and Visualization :bar_chart:

 This project aims to collect log data from the `/var/log/auth.log` file, extract IP addresses and usernames from failed login attempts, and use API calls to get geographical data such as longitude, latitude, city, country, and more.
-The collected data is then recorded as Prometheus metrics and can be visualized using Grafana.
+The collected data is then saved into MariaDB and can be visualized using Grafana.
+Old version collected to prometheus but I changed it to MariaDB because there were some bugs I couldn't fix :sweat_smile:
+Old version still avaiable in the [here](old_prometheus_way_code.go.txt).

 ## Grafana Dashboard to use it urself :prince:

 - [Geo-Mapping-Ivan on Grafana Labs](https://grafana.com/grafana/dashboards/19450-geo-mapping-ivan/)
 - I will try to regulary update the json file on grafana labs and here in the src code :grin:

 ### Showcase

 ![Dashboard panels](screeshot2.PNG)

 ## Prerequisites :gear:

 - Go (Golang) programming language
-- Prometheus
+- MariaDB or MySQL database
 - Grafana
 - `github.com/fsnotify/fsnotify` library
+- `github.com/fsnotify/fsnotify` library
+- `github.com/go-sql-driver/mysql` library
-- `github.com/prometheus/client_golang/prometheus` library
+- `github.com/ipdata/go` library
-- `github.com/prometheus/client_golang/prometheus/promhttp` library
+- `github.com/joho/godotenv` library

 ## Contribute :construction_worker_man: :construction_worker_man:

 Contributions are welcome!
 If you'd like to contribute to this project, follow these steps: